l-omar-chehab/nce-noise-var/README.md

 # The Optimal Noise in Noise-Contrastive Learning Is Not What You Think

+Code for the paper <a href="https://arxiv.org/abs/2203.01110" target="_blank">The Optimal Noise in Noise-Contrastive Learning Is Not What You Think</a>.

 ### How to install

 From within your local repository, run